stackrev/articles/k8s_firststeps/readme.md

     app: helloworld
 ```

-Deploye this service using the command: `kubectl apply -f .\service-lb.yml`, and check that everything is good by running the command: `kubectl get svc helloworld-lb`, which will show us this:
+Deploy this service using the command: `kubectl apply -f .\service-lb.yml`, and check that everything is good by running the command: `kubectl get svc helloworld-lb`, which will show us this information:

 ```bash
 NAME            TYPE           CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE helloworld-lb   LoadBalancer   10.108.238.242   <pending>     8080:32694/TCP   6s
 ```

-And what's this, the external IP is pending?
-Loadbalancecr is not a NodePort mapping, so we don't have a url to a node to use.
+But the *external IP* is pending?
+What does this mean?

+The Loadbalancecr is not a NodePort mapping, so we don't have a url to a node to directly access it.

 In our case, we need `minikube tunnel`.
-This exposes all services of type **LoadBalancer** - though you need to keep it opened in a seperate window as it's a long running CLI service.
+This exposes all services of type **LoadBalancer** - though you need to keep it *opened in a seperate window* as it's a long running CLI program.

 With tunnel running, executing the command: `kubectl get svc helloworld-lb`, which will show us a different result with an external port we can use: